nesi/support-docs/docs/Scientific_Computing/Profiling_and_Debugging/Profiler:_cProfile_(Python).md

 script as an argument to the cProfile module.

-It is probably a good idea to provide an output file using the -o flag if you don\'t want the profiling data sent to your stdout in string format.
+It is probably a good idea to provide an output file using the -o flag if you don't want the profiling data sent to your stdout in string format.

     module load python